Are you looking to transform your body into a fat burning furnace to obliterate any extra adipose you may have accumulated over the holiday season?

 Successful Shredding and Mass Building using the Keto Diet

 Though primarily associated with weight loss and health, using the Keto Diet is also suitable for those wanting to secure a muscle building edge.
 If done correctly, a state of ketosis should provide you with the following five benefits.

 The nature of this article precludes an in-depth analysis of the full array of health benefits to be derived from ketosis.
 Suffice to say that much research supports the efficacy of low carb dieting when seeking to become healthier generally.1, 3, 4, 5, 6, 7, 9, 13, 15, 16, 23, 24, 33, 34, 35, 36, 37, 40, 42, 43, 44

-Low carb dieting with specific keto emphasis can, to mention but a few health benefits, improve heart health, protect brain functioning, aid in weight loss (to be discussed in benefits 3 and 5), reduce the risk of cancer, suppress seizure activity in those susceptible, decrease blood sugar levels and reduce the likelihood of insulin resistance (to be discussed in benefit 4).8, 12, 19, 41
+A low carb dieting with specific keto emphasis can, to mention but a few health benefits, improve heart health, protect brain functioning, help lose weight (to be discussed in benefits 3 and 5), reduce the risk of cancer, suppress seizure activity in those susceptible, decrease blood sugar levels and reduce the likelihood of insulin resistance (to be discussed in benefit 4).8, 12, 19, 41